alankrantas/microbit-micropython-cookbook/README.md

 ## Morse Code Machine

 This allows you to enter your message into micro:bit and convert it to Morse code with the LED screen and buzzer.
-Go to the REPL mode and you'll see the promot.
+Go to the REPL mode and you'll see the prompt.

 ```python
 from microbit import display, Image, set_volume, sleep